 Ask for a brochure or look on-line

-If you are thinking about Volunteering, click here for the latest vacancies brochure.
+If you are thinking about Volunteering, click here for the latest vacancies brochure which covers Bournemouth, Christchurch and Poole.
 We’d appreciate it if you download the brochure and view it on-line as it saves us postage and printing costs!
 However, if you need any publication in large print please do not hesitate to ask.

-To find out the contact details of an opportunity you are interested in, please go to our Volunteering Opportunities page, submit your details and then seach by the which starts with the letter B and is followed by some numbers.
+To find out the contact details of an opportunity you are interested in, please go to our Volunteering Opportunities page, submit your details and then seach by the reference number, which is next to the organisation name.

 Search Volunteering Opportunities